 Therefore, it should be fairly clear that the efficiency and activity of cellular repair, regeneration, and healing in the body will directly impact how you fare in all of these different areas and systems in your body.
 The impairment will suppress some or all of these functions, whereas a healing boost can help you achieve the full performance and benefits they can provide.

 Specific Benefits of Healing Boosts to Athletes and Bodybuilders

 Building on the aforementioned benefits or roles within the body, a healing boost can be even more important for athletes and bodybuilders.
 We’re not just talking about recovering from serious injuries, though that is certainly important.
 Rather, the ability to grow and tone your muscles, train, and perform rely in part on these same healing processes.

-It all comes down to the way in which soft tissues, and especially muscle tissues, actually work.
-Training and putting strain on muscles challenges them, a process known as muscle hypertrophy.
-It’s actually an injury process – the strain or challenge causes damage of the muscle fibers.
-Cellular repair and healing addresses this injury by healing, fusing the damaged muscle fibers together, and thus strengthening the muscle and increasing its size.
-A number of hormones and other chemicals play a role in this process, though protein makes up the crucial building blocks for muscle tissue.
+It all comes down to how soft tissues, and especially muscle tissues, actually work.
+Training and putting a strain on muscles challenges them, a process known as muscle hypertrophy.
+It’s actually an injury process – the strain or challenge causes damage to the muscle fibers.
+Cellular repair and healing address this injury by healing, fusing the damaged muscle fibers, strengthening the muscle, and increasing its size.
+Several hormones and other chemicals play a role in this process, though protein makes up the crucial building blocks for muscle tissue.